microsoft/AcademicContent/Workshop/2. Web Apps/Azure Web Apps HOL.md

 In this hands-on lab, you will learn how to:

 - Use Visual Studio Code to build a PHP and MySQL Web site
-- Provision a Web App to host the Web site
+- Provision an Azure Web App to host the Web site
 - Deploy the Web site using FTP

 <a name="Prerequisites"></a>